xeolabs/scenejs-node-ws-examples/README.md

-# Node.JS WebSocket Examples with SceneJS
+# Node.JS WebSocket Examples for SceneJS

 The SceneJs.Socket node enables a server to dynamically participate in the construction, destruction and configuration of its subgraph.
 It binds its subgraph to a WebSocket